Ajn0r/scandi-quiz/README.md

 #### Contact page

-The contact page consists of a form where the user can get in touch with the maker of the quiz
+The contact page consists of a form where the user can get in touch with the owner of the quiz.

+It is an HTML form without a method, instead, have I used JavaScript to change the inner HTML once the user presses the submit button.